Eczema / DermatitisBack

 Improvement (but not cure) can nearly always be obtained quickly with the correct treatment.
 Some patients need quite prolonged treatment and this should be supervised by your family General Practitioner or Dermatologist.
 In nearly all cases, great natural improvement occurs as time goes by.
 It is important not to damage the skin of a young patient by overusing strong creams with potential side effects.
 Treatment is always aimed at controlling the condition with the weakest appropriate cream.

 However, sometimes it is very important to 'get on top' of eczema quickly and we do sometimes recommend stronger creams for short periods.
 Atopic eczema quite frequently becomes infected, especially if the skin is broken and weeping, treatment with antibiotics is sometimes needed.
 People with atopic eczema nearly always have rather dry skin which gets inflamed more easily than other people's skin.
 Things which commonly lead to such inflammation include wet work (such as hairdressing, bar work, food preparation/catering, nursing, etc.) or jobs where vigorous hand-washing is needed (motor mechanics, etc.) Teenagers with active atopic eczema should consider, very carefully, what type of employment they think might be suitable for the long-term benefit of their skin.

-Patients are often frustrated with advice about this extremely troublesome condition - now you can have a personal consultation where I can give you my recommendations and/or management program.
-We have a special offer currently running and the fee is just £39.95 via our 'consult the specialist'.
+Patients are often frustrated with advice about this extremely troublesome condition - now you can have a personal online consultation where I can give you my recommendations and/or management program.

 by Dr John Ashworth